Anstruther Lifeboat Station: History

-In 1965 a new lifeboat was sent to the station.
+In 1965, a new lifeboat was sent to the station.
 It was named The Doctors (ON 983) in a ceremony by Princess Alice in memory of the family of Dr Nora Allan, who had gifted the cost of the lifeboat.
 At this time the station was re-adapted for the new lifeboat, a trailer and tractor.

-The Doctors was withdrawn from the station after 26 years and was replaced by a lifeboat in 1991.
+The Doctors was withdrawn from the station after 26 years, and replaced by the lifeboat 12-17 Kingdom of Fife (ON 1174) in 1991.
 At this time the slipway was refurbished and the boathouse extended and modernised.
 Further modifications were made to the boathouse in 1995 with a two-storey extension, providing new crew facilities.

 In order to provide a faster local response, the Inshore lifeboat Global Marine (D-552) was placed on service in 2003, for a 12-month trial period.
 A Inshore lifeboat remains on service at Anstruther to this day.

 The station was again upgraded in 2009, at a cost of £273,000, to provide permanent housing for the Inshore Lifeboat The Rotary Centenary Queen (D-667).

 Volunteer lifeboat helm Barry Gourlay, a mechanical engineer, received the RNLI Bronze Medal in 2013, and volunteer crew members fisherman Euan Hoggan and PhD student Rebecca Jewell were accorded the "Thanks of the Institute inscribed on Vellum", for the rescue of two people in difficult sea conditions.
 MV Princess had run onto rocks near Crail in the early hours and was breaking up in a force 5 winds, heavy rain and a 3 m swell.
 The volunteer crew used the Inshore lifeboat, later transferring the casualties to Kingdom of Fife.
 The RNLI stated in the award ceremony in London that the volunteer had "undoubtedly" save the lives of the stricken crew.